 Bhakti Sastri Modules

-1. Bhaktivedanta College Bhakti Sastri Module digital certificate - sent upon request to the student upon the successful completion of the module
+1. Bhaktivedanta College individual modules' certificate - sent upon request to the student upon the successful completion of the particular module

-3. VTE Bhakti Sastri Certificate - issued once a year (January/February) by the ISKCON Board of Examination to students who successfully pass the full Bhakti Sastri course and:
+2. Bhakti Sastri Certificate - issued once a year (January/February) by the ISKCON Board of Examination (the only body in ISKCON that can issue BS diplomas) to students who successfully pass the full Bhakti Sastri course and:

 - Chant sixteen rounds of the maha-mantra daily